Ricks-Lab/gpu-utils/README.md

 If your GPU model is missing from the pci.ids file, you can use the device id of your card found with *amdgpu-ls* and make a request for the addition on the pci.ids website.

-## New in this Release  -  [v2.7.0](https://github.com/Ricks-Lab/amdgpu-utils/releases/tag/v2.7.0)
+## New in this Development -  [v3.0.0](https://github.com/Ricks-Lab/amdgpu-utils/tree/v3.0)
-* Initial release of man pages
-* Modifications to work with distribution installation
+* Style and code robustness improvements
-* Use system pci.ids file and make *amdgpu-pciid* obsolete
+* Deprecated  *amdgpu-pciid*
-* Update setup.py file for successful installation.
+* Complete rewrite based on benchMT learning.
+Simplified code with ObjDict for GpuItem parameters and use of class variables for generic behavior parameters.
+* Use lspci as the starting point for developing GPU list and classify by vendor, readability, writability, and compute capability.
+Build in potential to be generic GPU util, instead of AMD focused.
+* Test for readability and writability of all GPUs and apply utilities as appropriate.
+* Add assessment of compute capability.

 ## Development Plans
 * Enhance formatting in Gtk monitor tool.
 Need to improve my Gtk skills!